Economics essay writing workspace

 Does it handle both micro and macro essays?▾

 Yes.
-For microeconomics, the drafter is comfortable with supply-and-demand, elasticity, welfare analysis, market failures, game theory, and labor economics.
+For microeconomics, the workspace is comfortable with supply-and-demand, elasticity, welfare analysis, market failures, game theory, and labor economics.
 For macro, it handles IS-LM, AD-AS, Solow growth, New Keynesian models, and the standard monetary and fiscal policy frameworks.
 Name the model you want to use in the prompt.

 Will it reference empirical papers?▾